tmaasen/iOS-SwiftUI-Firebase-Login-Template/README.md

 # Firebase Authentication Boilerplate for iOS

-I made this boilerplate iOS project to handle logging in with Email/Password, Google, or Apple to Firebase.
+Swift iOS project template that handles authentication with email/password, Sign in with Google, and Sign in with Apple.
 It contains iOS 16 SwiftUI features such as the new Navigation system, and the code is architected in a way that is scalable if you want to build onto this boilerplate.

 # Setup
 1. Copy the entirety of this project folder to your repo